Roblox/rodux/docs/advanced/middleware.md

 - Logging `action` objects dispatched to our `store`.
 - Performing a network request in response to an `action` and storing the response in the `state` object tree.

-Rodux has the concept of `middleware` chaining to deal with these sorts of situations.
+Rodux has the concept of `middleware` to deal with these sorts of situations.

 A `middleware` is a function that accepts the next `dispatch` function in the `middleware` chain, as well as the `store` the `middleware` is being used with, and returns a new function.
-That function is called whenever an `action` is dispatched and can dispatch more `actions`, log to output, or perform any side effects!
+That function is called whenever an `action` is dispatched and can dispatch more `actions`, log to output, or perform any other side effects!
 When an `action` is dispatched, `middleware` are run in the order they were specified in [`Store.new`](../api-reference.md#storenew) from left to right.

 Here is an example of a `middleware` that could be used to delay the processing of `action` objects dispatched to the `store`.